-For over three decades, this journey has confirmed for me how undeniably challenging it can be to alter one’s eating habits or work towards a lifestyle change.
+For almost four decades, this journey has confirmed for me how undeniably challenging it can be to alter one’s eating habits or work towards a lifestyle change.
 With all the information and support available for such healthful changes, finding the best method to approach transformations in diet, exercise and lifestyle can be confusing.
 New Life can be part of this process by addressing lifelong social, psychological and emotional obstacles that affect your eating habits.
 By learning to work with a healthier and more balanced diet, you will be able to break free from old habits and start that “new life”.
 It is my hope that a stay at New Life Hiking Spa will help you to gain some insight into changing your eating habits and developing a personal approach to weight control and above all, well-being.

 Motivation for New Life flourished while designing a series of nutritional plans for health assessment workshops in 1978.
 Working with a group of experienced doctors on the project, I became aware of the lack of available information on the subject of nutritional living.
 Combining my professional training in French, Austrian and Continental cuisine with a newfound alternative approach to nutrition, I began constructing the idea of New Life.